Ann Burgess: Bill Cosby

 Burgess was tasked with interviewing Andrea Constand as she began her civil lawsuit against Bill Cosby back in 2005.
 "She had a job to do.
 It was to try and pull things from my memory," Constand says.
 This was difficult, as Constand reports she was drugged by Cosby and was unconscious when assaulted.
 Besides asking her about the actual event, Burgess asked her about her demeanor before and after the incident.
 According to Burgess, even if someone was unconscious for most or all of a sexual assault, the body still recounts the trauma and reacts appropriately.
 The case was settled, but Constand was able to face Cosby again in a criminal case during the MeToo movement as more women came out with similar stories.

 Impact

 Overall, Burgess was integral in the development and expansion of the FBI's Behavioral Science Unit.
 Burgess published books and findings so that behavioral science could be utilized by law enforcement.
 Even in her late 80s, Burgess continues to teach and work on different cases.
-She's currently conducting a study on missing and murdered Indigenous women.
+In the early 2020s, she conducted a study on missing and murdered Indigenous women.